jonaskello/playwright-bug-repro/README.md

 npx playwright codegen http://localhost:3040/
 ```

-In playwright recorder turn on developer tools and click console.
+In playwright browser turn on developer tools and click console.

 Then click the cross.